🌴 Peninsula Paradise · Samaná

 Las Terrenas sits on the northern shore of the Samaná Peninsula — a lush, mountainous finger of land that juts into the Atlantic east of the main north coast.
 It was a quiet fishing village until the 1970s, when the Dominican government encouraged French farmers to resettle there.
 Most of the French left within a few years.
 The ones who stayed built restaurants and guesthouses, and word slowly spread.

-Today Las Terrenas is one of the most distinctive towns in the Dominican Republic — and easily the most international.
+Today Las Terrenas is unlike any other town in the Dominican Republic — easily the most international.
 The main street is lined with French bakeries, Italian trattorias, and open-air beach bars that stay busy until well after midnight.
 Road signs are sometimes in French.
 You'll hear a half-dozen languages on any given evening.
 Yet it remains unmistakably Caribbean — the beaches are extraordinary, the music is loud, and the pace is gloriously slow.

 What draws visitors here is hard to pin down.
 It's the combination: world-class beaches without the all-inclusive resort machine, excellent food for a fraction of what you'd pay in Europe, genuine cultural mix, and the sense that you've discovered something the travel brochures haven't fully caught up with yet.
 Las Terrenas still feels like a secret, even though it isn't one.

 The Samaná Peninsula also offers some of the DR's most spectacular scenery — rain-forested mountains dropping to the coast, the El Limón waterfall, and the famous Bahía de Samaná, where humpback whales arrive every January to give birth and mate.
-It's one of the best whale-watching destinations in the world.
+Few places on earth do whale watching better.

 📍 Getting to Las Terrenas